OR WAIT null SECS

 Like the ACP, we reject the implication that merely legalizing MAID somehow means that it is consistent with ethical medical practice.
 Quite the contrary.
 As physician and ethicist Leon Kass, MD, has pointedly cautioned: “We must care for the dying, not make them dead.”24

 Dr Pies is professor emeritus of psychiatry and lecturer on bioethics and humanities, SUNY Upstate Medical University; clinical professor of psychiatry, Tufts University School of Medicine; and Editor in Chief emeritus of Psychiatric TimesTM (2007-2010).
-Dr Komrad is a psychiatrist on the clinical and teaching staff of Sheppard Pratt Hospital and the Johns Hopkins Hospital in Baltimore, Maryland; a clinical assistant professor of psychiatry at the University of Maryland; and a member of the teaching faculty at Tulane University in New Orleans, Louisiana.
+Dr Komrad is a psychiatrist on the Johns Hopkins Hospital in Baltimore, Maryland; a clinical assistant professor of psychiatry at the University of Maryland; and a member of the teaching faculty at Tulane University in New Orleans, Louisiana.
 Dr Geppert is a professor in the Department of Psychiatry and Internal Medicine and director of ethics education at the University of New Mexico School of Medicine in Albuquerque.
 She is also a health care ethicist with the Ethics Consultation Service of the Veterans Administration National Center for Ethics in Health Care, and an adjunct professor of bioethics at the Alden March Bioethics Institute of Albany Medical College, and serves as the Ethics Editor for Psychiatric TimesTM.
 Dr Hanson is Director, Forensic Psychiatry Fellowship, University of Maryland, Baltimore, MD.

 1. Strouse T, Battin MP, Bostwick MJ, et al. A new question in end-of-life ethics.
 Psychiatric Times.
 June 11, 2021.
 Accessed June 20, 2021.